The Children’s Services Directorate is made up of four main service areas:

 Here is some information about the team, their career journeys so far and their key priorities for Leeds.
 And of course it always helps to put a name to a face.

-Nigel Richardson - Director of Children’s Services
+Steve Walker - Director of Children’s Services

-Prior to joining Leeds City Council Steve was the head of child and family services for the city and county of Swansea.
+Prior to joining Leeds City Council, Steve was the head of child and family services for the city and county of Swansea.

 Steve’s career is underpinned by a commitment to service improvement and the delivery of positive outcomes for children.